Twitter Files: Nos. 3–5: Attack on the Capitol and suspension of Donald Trump

-The fourth installment was released on December 10 by Michael Shellenberger.
+The fourth installment was published on December 10 by Shellenberger.
 It covered how Twitter employees reacted to the January 6 United States Capitol attack and the conflict within the company about how to take action against tweets and Twitter users who were supporting the attack without a specific policy as backing, due to the unprecedented nature of Trump's false claims of winning the 2020 United States presidential election.
 Shellenberger shared screenshots of Roth asking a coworker to blacklist the terms "stopthesteal" and "kraken", both of which were associated with supporters of the January 6 attack.
-He also said that pressure from the company's employees appeared to influence former CEO Jack Dorsey to approve a "repeat offender" policy for permanent suspension.
+He also said that pressure from the company's employees appeared to influence Dorsey to approve a "repeat offender" policy for permanent suspension.
 After receiving five strikes as per the new policy, Trump's personal Twitter account was permanently suspended on January 8.
 Shellenberger's installment also provided screenshots suggesting that there were instances when employees flagged tweets and applied strikes at their own discretion without specific policy guidance, which according to Shellenberger, are examples of a frequent occurrence.

-The fifth installment was released on December 12 by Bari Weiss.
+The fifth installment was published on December 12 by Weiss.
 It covered the conflict between Twitter employees and how it influenced the decision regarding Trump's ban from the platform.
 Those communications include requests from the FBI and other agencies to determine if a particular tweet violated policies against election manipulation.
 Weiss reported that two tweets Trump made on the morning of January 8, 2021, were used as a foundation for his suspension.
 She said that the two tweets were initially cleared as having no indication of incitement of violence, to the agreement of multiple employees.
 According to Weiss, former head of Legal, Policy, and Trust Vijaya Gadde dissented, suggesting that the tweets were dog whistles for future political violence.
 Weiss reported that Twitter's "scaled enforcement" team engaged and agreed with Gadde, suggesting that the tweets violated the "glorification of violence" policy and that the term "American Patriots" Trump used in a tweet was code for the Capitol rioters.
 She also said that one team member referred to Trump as a "leader of a terrorist group responsible for violence/deaths comparable to the Christchurch shooter or Hitler".
 Weiss reported that after a 30-minute all-staffer meeting, Dorsey asked Roth to simplify the language of the document for Trump's suspension.
 One hour later, Trump's account was suspended "due to the risk of further incitement of violence".